Tri Star P3 (Personalized Professional Pathway) = Work-Based Learning for All Students

 Students enrolled in the P3 program earn credit for a work-based learning experience aligned to the student's training plan.

 ... is an alternative option for students not attending Tri Star half-day (workforce development) programs

 ... is available to all juniors and seniors and may be taken for one or two years

-... students receive scholarship opportunities and are eligible to attend adult-education classes through Tri Star to earn credentials/certifications in these areas:
+... students are eligible to attend Tri Star adult-education classes to earn credentials/certifications in areas such as:

 Here you can find answers to some of our most popular questions.
 You may submit a question at the bottom of this page.

 What is Career Technical education?It is planned programs of study designed to provide students with the technical and social skills needed for employment.
 These skills increase an individual's chances of securing a good paying job in an area of interest to them.

 What can Tri Star offer me as a high school student?

 - The best Career-Technical training in facilities with up-to-date equipment and software.